Guide to the James T. Powers Papers, 1860s-1945 and undated

 - Historic American Sheet Music [Web site with access to thousands of titles and digitized images of popular American sheet music held at Duke] (Duke University.
 David M. Rubenstein Rare Book & Manuscript Library.)

-The James Thomas Powers Papers were received by the David M. Rubenstein Rare Book & Manuscript Library as a purchase in 1976.
+The James T. Powers papers were received by the David M. Rubenstein Rare Book & Manuscript Library as a purchase in 1976.